This page is dedicated to my father, Ron Panton. It’s a work in progress.

 Ronald Alexander Panton

 Ron Panton, my dad, was a musician, arranger, and composer.
-Born in 1915 in Novato CA, and by the age of 14 had learned to play the organ and trumpet.
-He joined the California National Guard Band and was an Eagle Scout.
-He learned Morse code and got his ham radio license in 1930.
+He was born in 1915 in Novato CA and by age 14 had learned to play the organ and trumpet.
+He joined the California National Guard Band, was an Eagle Scout, learned Morse code and got his ham radio license in 1930.
 Ron was fascinated with electronics and around 1934 worked as an electrician in the Bethlehem Shipyard, but before then he’d began his long musical career.

-In the early 50’s he worked as an engineeer for KCBS in San Francisco and met and married Helga Roller in 1952.
-During that time he played trumpet and French horn with Marin Symphony.
-He had two childeren with Helga, my sister Siri in 1955 and me in 1957.
+In the early 50’s he worked as an engineer for KCBS in San Francisco and during that time played trumpet and French horn with Marin Symphony.
+He met and married Helga Roller in 1952.
+They had two childeren, my sister Siri in 1955 and me in 1957.
 The family moved to Menlo Park that year when he started his job in the Radio Physics lab at SRI.
 He worked there full time until 1980 and part time until 1991.

 Due to a fall from the 50′ radio tower in our backyard, he switched from playing the trumpet to the oboe, which I took up in 1965.
 In retirement Ron continued to play the oboe with local orchestras and small chamber music ensembles.
 He wrote and arranged scores of music for woodwinds which I managed to save from the garbage bin!
 It’s taken a few years, but I’ve finally scanned the many pieces he created and offer them here for all to try out and enjoy.
 I’ll also upload some of the recordings I have of his compositions.